Guru Nanak Khalsa College of Arts, Science & Commerce: History

-The college was established in 1937 by the Shiromani Gurdwara Prabandhak Committee.
+The college was established in 1952 by the Shiromani Gurdwara Prabandhak Committee.

-G. N. Khalsa Khalsa College of Arts, Science & Commerce was the brainchild of B. R. Ambedkar, who wanted to set up a center or an institute in Bombay for higher education.
-In 1935, he put forth this proposal of establishing an educational institution for higher education in Bombay to the Sikh religious leaders at Amritsar.
-B. R. Ambedkar had faith and interest up on Sikh religion, The Sikh leaders agreed upon this idea with their main objective of providing good quality of higher education and also to popularize Sikh culture in a non-Sikh State.
-Thus in 1937, G. N. Khalsa College was born in a plot where the This college stands for it dignity and the quality of its education stands today, with the total area of 27, 642 sq. yards.
+G. N. Khalsa College of Arts, Science & Commerce was the brainchild of B. R. Ambedkar, who wanted to set up a center or an institute in Bombay for higher education.
+In 1935, he put forth this proposal of establishing an educational institution for higher education in Bombay to the Sikh religious leaders at panjab.
+B. R. Ambedkar had faith and interest upon Sikh religion, The Sikh leaders agreed upon this idea with their main objective of providing good quality of higher education and also to popularize Sikh culture in a non-Sikh State.
+Thus in 1937, G. N. Khalsa College was born in a plot where the This college stands for it dignity and the quality of its education stands today, with the total area of 27,642 sq. yards.

 Campus

-The college located near the King's Circle area of Matunga in the immediate vicinity of three other institutions of learning, namely Don Bosco School, Institute of Chemical Technology, and the Veermata Jijabai Technological Institute.
+The college located in Matuga east, and this college has better faculty immediate vicinity of three other institutions of learning, namely Don Bosco School, Institute of Chemical Technology, and the Veermata Jijabai Technological Institute.
 The colleges also houses a gurudwara within its campus.